deepsea-inria/pctl/doc/pctl.md

 control***.
 One way to characterize the granularity-control problem is as follows.
-On the one hand, if the program tries to exploit too many opportunities for parallelism, then the program will be slow due to thread-management overheads.
+On the one hand, if the program tries to exploit too many opportunities for parallelism, then the program will be slow due to overheads of the parallel primitives.
 On the other, if the program realizes too little parallelism, the program will be slow because of underutilized processors.
 For this reason, programmers often resort to manual granularity control, whereby a threshold is used to prune parallelism.
-In the `my_sum` function shown above, for example, one may choose to stop recursion below some specified threshold.
+In the `my_sum` function shown above, for example, one may address the problem by stopping recursion below some specified threshold.

-Unfortunately, such a manual approach has some severe problems.
-Although the problems are well understood, there is currently no silver bullet to solve the problem in all cases.
-However, there is one approach named ***oracle-based granulariy control*** that can do mostly automatic granularity control.
+Unfortunately, such a manual approach has some severe problems of its own.
+In brief, manual granularity control is not portable across different platforms and does not compose well in situations where the program uses nested parallelism or higher-order functions, such as map and reduce.
+Although well understood, there is currently no silver bullet to solve the granularity-control problem in general.
+However, there is one approach, named ***oracle-based granulariy control***, that achieves mostly automatic granularity control.
 The original idea is described in some recent [research publications](http://deepsea.inria.fr/oracular/).
 The pctl implements a particular incarnation of oracle-guided scheduling.

-### Automatic granularity control
+### Mostly automatic granularity control

 In the pctl, oracle-guided scheduling is implemented by a mechanism called the ***controlled statement***.
-A controlled statement is (1) a block of code, expressed as a lambda function, that can perform some specified parallel computation and (2) a ***complexity function*** that specifies the asymptotic complexity of the block of code.
+A controlled statement is (1) a block of code, expressed as a lambda function, that, when called, performs some specified parallel computation and (2) a ***complexity function*** that specifies the asymptotic complexity of the block of code.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}
 namespace pasl {